Info-lamin/flask-celery-scheduler/README.md

 # flask-celery-scheduler

+### *IMPORTANT
+- MongoDB instance should be running in port 27017
+- Redis instance should be running in port 6379

+---

 **flask-celery-scheduler** is a Flask REST API website that enables scheduling HTTP requests at specific times using Celery.

 ---